pymc-devs/pymc-examples/myst_nbs/case_studies/bayesian_ab_testing.myst.md

 With this, we can sample from the joint posterior of $\theta_A, \theta_B$.

 You may have noticed that the Beta distribution is the conjugate prior for the Binomial, so we don't need MCMC sampling to estimate the posterior (the exact solution can be found in the VWO paper).
-We'll still demonstrate how sampling can be done with PyMC3 though, and doing this makes it easier to extend the model with different priors, dependency assumptions, etc.
+We'll still demonstrate how sampling can be done with PyMC though, and doing this makes it easier to extend the model with different priors, dependency assumptions, etc.

 Finally, remember that our outcome of interest is whether B is better than A. A common measure in practice for whether B is better than is the _relative uplift in conversion rates_, i.e. the percentage difference of $\theta_B$ over $\theta_A$:

 $$\mathrm{reluplift}_B = \theta_B / \theta_A - 1$$

-We'll implement this model setup in PyMC3 below.
+We'll implement this model setup in PyMC below.

 ```{code-cell} ipython3
 @dataclass